-Exploration and compilation of local and regional geological information between 2015 and 2017 located a number of porphyry features including a 1,100m by 900m zone of porphyry style mineralization located within a larger 2.5km by 1.1km zone of potassic and phyllic altered Laramide age Quartz Monzonite and Granodiorite.
-A significant number of samples from within the mineralized area returned between 1% and up to 6.6% copper due to the presence of chalcocite and covellite.
+Exploration and compilation of local and regional geological information between 2015 and 2017 outlined a 1,100m by 900m zone of porphyry style mineralization located within a larger 2.5km by 1.1km zone of potassic and phyllic altered Laramide age Quartz Monzonite and Granodiorite.
+A significant number of samples from the above noted mineralized area returned between 1% and 6.6% copper due to the presence of chalcocite.